Classification Auto-Encoder based Detector against Diverse Data Poisoning Attacks: Background and Related Work

 \textbf{Contribution-based Methods}.
-Another type of defense methods are based on how much each point contributes to or affects the resulting model.
+Another type of defense methods are based on how and to what extent each point contributes to or influences the resulting model.
 In the context of regression problems, \cite{jagielski2018manipulating} retrains the model multiple times and removes points with high residuals as poisonous points.
-RONI tests the impact of each data point on training performance and discards those points that have a negative contribution \cite{nelson2008exploiting}. \cite{baracaldo2017mitigating} takes a similar approach but reduces computational expenses by examining the impact of entire group of points on the model in order to find manipulated groups. \cite{koh2017understanding} is another work that attempts to find the high impact samples in a less costly process using influence functions.
-In summary, the model contribution based methods, while showing promising results without approximation, have the main drawback of high computation cost due to enumerative retraining, which makes it impractical, especially for settings where potentially poisonous data are being continuously acquired.
+RONI \cite{nelson2008exploiting} tests the impact of each data point on training performance and discards those points that have a negative contribution. \cite{baracaldo2017mitigating} takes a similar approach but reduces computational expenses by examining the impact of entire group of points on the model in order to find manipulated groups. \cite{koh2017understanding} is another work that attempts to find the high impact samples in a less costly process using influence functions. \cite{hong2020effectiveness} shows poisoned data influence the magnitude and orientation of gradients during the training.
+They use DP-SGD \cite{abadi2016deep}, a method of differential privacy \cite{zhu2017differential}, to add noise to the gradients and limit their sensitivity to mitigate the impact of poisoned samples.
+In summary, while showing promising results without approximation, the contribution-based methods have the main drawback of high computation cost due to enumerative retraining, which makes it impractical, especially for settings where potentially poisonous data are being continuously acquired.
+Also, for the differentially private defense methods, they suffer from a decrease in model utility \cite{hong2020effectiveness}.